jduckles/macsetup/README.md

 macsetup
 =========

-Quick script and list of apps to install by default on new Mac OS X machines I use.
+Quick script to run homebrew and homebrew casks on a new machine.

 ### Usage
 * Fork the repo